List of Tales of Arcadia characters: Nari of the Eternal Forest

 A major character of Wizards, Nari is a defected member of the Arcane Order and the sibling of Bellroc and Skrael who left after being horrified by the war between Arthur and the Gum Gums that they engineered.
-Nari has been hiding under the care of Arthur and then Douxie to keep herself from being captured and forced to enact the ritual to unseal the titans.
-Rise of The Titans, Nari is captured by the Arcane Order and played under a pell to unseal the titans while piloting her own to Arcadia before Douxie restores her mind.
-While Nari sacrificed herself to kill Skrael, she provided Jim the means to travel back when he became the current troll hunter and change the future for the better.
+Nari has been hiding under the care of Merlin and then Douxie to keep herself from being captured and forced to enact the ritual to unseal the titans.
+In Rise of The Titans, Nari is captured by the Arcane Order and played under a pell to unseal the titans while piloting her own to Arcadia before Douxie restores her mind.
+While Nari sacrificed herself to kill Skrael, she provided Jim the means to travel back when he became the current Trollhunter and change the future for the better.